4nuG/Genetics-project/README.md

 ## Method

-The Project Workflow/Pipeline:
+The Project Workflow:

 ![image](https://user-images.githubusercontent.com/103778906/168407761-e1b720a8-0af2-40d8-b77b-563b355d809d.png)

-The major softwares used were BWA, SAMtools and IGV.
+The major software used were BWA, SAMtools, and IGV.
 The exact commands used in this study are in a shell script file in the directory.
-Following are breif details about these tools:
+Following are brief details about these tools:

 ### BWA
 Software for aligning sequence against a genome.
 There are 3 different algorithms we can specify from that will make the analysis more accurate that is determined from the size of the reads.
 We used mem algorithm at first because it Align 70bp-1Mbp query sequences and ours are 100-200 bp long.
 This did not generate correct SAM/BAM files so we were advised to use bwasw as this is better for long reads.
 The inputs are reference genome sequence and raw reads in the form of fastq and it outputs a SAM file.
 A SAM file is a human readable text file that contains the results of the analysis that compared the raw reads to the reference sequence.